oracle/odpi/doc/src/functions/dpiLob.rst

     first be opened using the function :func:`dpiLob_openResource()`.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **WARNING**: for historical reasons, Oracle stores CLOBs and NCLOBs using the UTF-16 encoding, regardless of what encoding is otherwise in use by the database.
+The number of characters, however, is defined by the number of UCS-2 codepoints.
+For this reason, if a character requires more than one UCS-2 codepoint, care must be taken to account for them in the offset parameter.

     **lob** [IN] -- the LOB to which data is to be written.
 If the reference is NULL or invalid an error is returned.